pc-consulting/ports/README.md

         - OpenBSD and netbsd (used to) have the port in the devel category, pytoport suggested the same.
 I currently do not see a use beyond tryton itself and hence decided to put it in finance. => TBC
         - portlint passes
         - Otherwise untested
+    - finance/tryton
+        - Desktop client of the Tryton business suite
     - finance/trytond
         - Server of the Tryton business suite
         - Does not depend on postgres but the port will need a database => TBD
-    - finance/tryton
+    - finance/trytond-account
-        - Desktop client of the Tryton business suite
+        - Accounting module for Tryton server
+        - As-created by pytoport, not usable yet
 - ports-mgmt/pytoport
     - Python version parsing apparently has changed a bit in ports.
 The patch adds a '.0' to USES= so that the checks pass.
     - PORTREVISION bumped to 1 accordingly.